 The Delay Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the delay exceeding the Delay Threshold.

+The PDR Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the PDR exceeding the required PDR specified in the Packet Delivery Ratio field in the TSPEC element when the Traffic Identifier field contains an SCSID value.
+When the Traffic Identifier field contains a TID value, the PDR Trigger bit is reserved.

 When a Transmit Stream/Category Measurement report is sent as a direct response to a Transmit Stream/Category Measurement request and not as a triggered Transmit Stream/Category Measurement report, all bit fields in the Reporting Reason field are set to 0.
 This is termed a requested Transmit Stream/Category Measurement report.
 Within a triggered Transmit Stream/Category Measurement report, more than one bit field in the Reporting Reason field might be set to 1 if more than one trigger condition was met.